VA PENSION BENEFIT ELIGIBILITY

 VA pension benefit eligibility does not require having served in combat.
 A surprisingly large number of veterans are eligible.
 You may be among them.

 If it appears that you are eligible, talk with a VA-certified elder lawyer.
-VA pension benefit determinations are subjective.
 Qualifying should also be done with an eye to preserving financial eligibility for Medicaid.
 Most Texans who qualify for a VA pension benefit — or their spouse — will need both.

 - Were you on active duty (not including training) for at least 90 days?

 - Was at least one day during a period of war?

 –August 5, 1964 (or February 28, 1961 if “in country”) through May 7, 1975;

 - Were you an officer on active duty on or after October 16, 1981? (a longer period may be required)